-On the Credit Sesame “My Finances” tab, you’ll be provided a look into your debt to income ratio.
+On the Credit Sesame “My Finances” tab, you’ll see your debt to income ratio.
 After inserting the amount of monthly income you receive, Credit Sesame will give you a snapshot of your monthly budget.
 They break down your debts via category and offer your total monthly “debt” payment.

 Just as important as the amount of debt you have is the kind of debt you have.
 Owning a home and having a mortgage would qualify as “good debt” whereas being saddled with credit card debt classifies as “bad debt.”
 The idea behind this is that routinely-paid mortgage shows responsibility whereas ongoing credit card debt (with high interest rates) shows living beyond your means.

 This is the interactive part of Credit Sesame.
 Through the Goals section, users have the ability to input their hopes for their financial future.
 There are eight different goal sections to utilize, as well as an “other” category to add something you don’t see.

 After inputting a goal, one of two things will happen.
 Either an orange box will appear which says “See Advice,” or a gray box will appear that says “No Advice Yet.”
 Credit Sesame is a bit hit or miss with their advice however.
 Some of it is helpful, but most of it is obvious advertising.

 For example, I have input a goal to improve my credit score.
 Credit Sesame suggests I do four things in order to achieve this goal:

 - Set your improve credit goal